Affordable sustainable hotels in Miami with verified eco credentials

 • Miami Beach trolley routes cover much of South Beach at no cost, which reduces the need for a rental car and cuts your trip's transport footprint.

-• Wynwood and Brickell both sit within walking distance of Metrorail stations, making car-free stays practical for most travelers.
+• Wynwood and Brickell both are within walking distance of Metrorail stations, making car-free stays practical for most travelers.

 Why affordable eco hotels are harder to find in Miami than in other markets